OleHolmNielsen/Slurm_tools/README.md

 4. [showuserjobs](showuserjobs/) Print the current node status and batch jobs status broken down into userids.

-5. [showpartitions](showpartitions/) Print a Slurm cluster partition status overview with 1 line per partition.
+5. [showpartitions](partitions/) Print a Slurm cluster partition status overview with 1 line per partition, and other tools.

 6. [slurmibtopology](slurmibtopology/) Infiniband topology tool for Slurm.